genesis-community/concourse-genesis-kit/MANUAL.md

     For legacy reasons, it retains a pluralization of its name, but only allows a single organization.
 This parameter is **required**.

+  - `github_authz` - A list of authorizations to determine who is allowed to authenticate.
+This supersedes `authz_allowed_orgs`, and lets you grant individual teams and users access, regardless of their org memberships.

 The following secrets will be pulled from the vault:

   - **Oauth2 Client ID and Secret** - The Client ID and secret of the Github